0RIHARA/rinukute/README.md

-PLS DO CHECK OUT MY DNI BEFORE INTERACTING IN ANY SORT OF WAY <3 dont want to be disappointed ever again 😅
+PLS DO CHECK OUT MY DNI BEFORE INTERACTING IN ANY SORT OF WAY <3

 # [ZENO remake is dumb](https://vt.tiktok.com/ZSNsnEJFa/)